 USP General Chapters

-Testing includes Extractable and Identification Testing for Polyethylene, Polypropylene and Polyethylene Terephthalate, as well as Extractable Testing that can be applied to any type of plastic.
+Testing includes Identification, Appearance of Solution, UV Absorbance, Acidity or Alkalinity, Total Organic Carbon, and Biological Reactivity Testing for Polyethylene, Polypropylene, Polyethylene Terephthalate, Cyclic Olefins and Plasticized Poly Vinyl Chloride, as well as a Chemical Safety Assessment (Extractables Testing) that can be applied to any type of plastic.

 EP General Chapters